-During the three month period ended March 31, 2006, the Company recognized revenue of \$1.4 million as amortization of the upfront license fee and an additional \$2.7 million related to research and development services performed for the Phase 3 trial for TOCOSOL Paclitaxel and related drug supply and manufacturing costs.
-The Company expects to recognize revenue related to amortization of the upfront fee and cost reimbursements through the end of the development period which is currently estimated as the by the Investors above the amount paid in connection with their equity investment in Sonus.
-This adjustment was made because both the equity investment and the upfront payment were considered to be a single unit of accounting.
-As of March 31, 2006, the Company had \$15.2 million in deferred revenue related to the unamortized upfront payment (net of the adjustment for the warrant valuation) as well as \$3.6 million in current and long-term receivables from Schering AG on its balance sheet.
+During the six month period ended June 30, 2006, the Company recognized revenue of \$2.8 million as amortization of the upfront license fee and an additional \$8.8 million related to research and development services performed for the Phase 3 trial for TOCOSOL Paclitaxel and related drug supply and manufacturing costs.
+During the second quarter of 2006, Schering and the Company clarified certain provisions of the Collaboration and License Agreement.
+In conjunction with this clarification, the Company will bill Schering approximately \$1.2 million in charges that were previously incurred by the Company as research and development expenses in the first quarter of 2006.
+This additional billing was recorded as revenue in the financial statements for the three month period ended June 30, 2006.
+The Company expects to recognize revenue related to amortization of the upfront fee and cost reimbursements through the end of the development period which is currently estimated as the end of 2008.
+The estimated development period represents the currently estimated date for FDA approval assuming no further research is required and the results of the Phase 3 trial successfully meet its endpoints.
+As the full clinical development program for TOCOSOL Paclitaxel, including other potential indications and geographic locations is still being finalized in collaboration with Schering AG, we cannot estimate the total costs or expected reimbursements at this time.
+The Company reduced the revenue to be recognized over the development period related to the \$20 million upfront license payment by \$2.3 million.
+This represented the excess fair value of the warrants purchased by an affiliate of Schering above the amount paid in connection with its equity investment in Sonus.
+This adjustment was made because both the equity investment and the upfront payment (net of the adjustment for the warrant valuation) as well as \$9.7 million in receivables from Schering AG on its balance sheet.

-3. Accounts Payable and Accrued Expenses
+3. Accrued Expenses

-Accounts payable and accrued expenses consist of the following:
+Accrued expenses consist of the following:

-March 31, 2006 D December 31, 2005
+June 30, 2006 December 31, 2005

-Accounts payable \$ 367,620 \$ 1,260,513

-Accrued expenses:

-Clinical trials 4,360,752 2,224,447
+Clinical trials \$ 5,851,146 \$ 2,224,447

-Product manufacturing 1,406,347 438,332
+Product manufacturing 526,030 438,332

-Compensation 538,495 1,455,329
+Compensation 715,343 1,455,329

-Other 243,373 289,736
+Other 247,992 289,736

-\$ 6,916,587 \$ 5,668,357
+Total accrued expenses \$ 7,340,511 \$ 4,407,844